vsimakhin/web-logbook/README.md

   }' | jq -r '.data'
 ```

+---

 # Contributing / New features / Issues

 In case you'd like to add some other features to the logbook or you found a bug, please open an "issue" here https://github.com/vsimakhin/web-logbook/issues with a description.
 I cannot promise I'll implement it or fix it at a reasonable time but at least I can take a look.

+---

 # Contributors

-Thanks for bug reports, testing, improvements, and feature suggestions:
+Thanks for bug reports, testing, improvements, and features suggestions:

 <p align="left">
   <a href="https://github.com/Jacopx" title="Jacopx"><img src="https://github.com/Jacopx.png" width="40" height="40" alt="Jacopx" /></a>